jlesage/docker-baseimage-gui/README.md

 The definition of a notification consists in multiple files, stored in a directory under `/etc/logmonitor/notifications.d`.
-For example, definition of notification `NOTIF` is found under `/etc/logmonitor/notifications.d/NOTIF/`.
+For example, definition of notification `MYNOTIF` is found under `/etc/logmonitor/notifications.d/MYNOTIF/`.

 The following table describe files part of the definition:

 | File     | Mandatory? | Description |